Industry News

 A client brief must contain all the necessary information to launch the project.

-The context helps understand the situation.
+The context helps to understand the situation.
 The project objectives provide a clear direction.

 The target audience is essential.
 It makes it possible to adapt the message.